 Some who have PTSD may recover without professional psychiatric help if they have a good support system.
 However, most will need treatment from a therapist or psychiatrist.

-When women get treatment for a substance abuse disorder, they may need to go through a medically supervised detox program as an outpatient or in a treatment center.
+When women get treatment for a substance use disorder disorder, they may need to go through a medically supervised detox program as an outpatient or in a treatment center.

 Behavioral therapies, counseling, and 12-step plans may also be part of their recovery plan.
-If a diagnosis such as depression or anxiety underlies their substance abuse disorder, experts recommend they also get treatment for that co-occurring disorder at the same time.
+If a diagnosis such as depression or anxiety underlies their substance use disorder disorder, experts recommend they also get treatment for that co-occurring disorder at the same time.

 Where to Find Help